 'All men every where' need to be rightly divided... to mean all men distributively, and not all men exhaustively without exception.
 'All men every where' means people of every nation, kindred, tongue, and tribe, beside the Jews.

 There are God's children in every nation, kindred, tongue, and tribe... all such are commanded to believe the gospel of Jesus Christ through the gospel ministry.
 God has overlooked the period of ignorance when God dealt primarily with the Jews under the old covenant.
 In the new covenant, God has begun to deal with His people of all nations, kindreds, tongues, and tribes, as well as the Jews.
 It is no longer restricted to His people among the Jews.
 The gospel ministry is to be universal, "go into all the world."
 The old covenant (represented by the earthly theocratic Israel) has passed away; the new covenant (represented by the kingdom of heaven) has been ushered in by Christ.

 God's people alone are under duty to repent and believe the truth of their redemption in Christ Jesus (verse 30 is followed by verse 31, the subject of which is Jesus Christ).
-Only the elect are under just duty and obligation to believe the gospel of Jesus Christ, because it is the truth concerning them.
+Only the elect, the redeemed are under the just duty and obligation to believe the gospel of Jesus Christ, because the gospel pf God is the truth concerning them.
 Needless to say, only those elect whom God has freely and sovereignly - without any human instrumentality - are capable of hearing and believing the gospel of their eternal salvation in Jesus Christ.